 (C) Joachim Bergauer

+My research lies at the intersection of human-computer interaction and automated driving, focusing on passenger-facing in-vehicle intelligent agents in SAE Level 4 automated driving systems.
+It addresses complex challenges and emerging opportunities in advanced mobility by designing, implementing, and evaluating novel simulation environments to investigate future mobility scenarios.
 I study how automated vehicles communicate intent and enable cooperative interaction with passengers, particularly in safety-critical contexts, with the broader aim of supporting responsible societal and industrial growth.
-Using multi-driver simulation and over-time studies, my work examines how trust in and reliance on automated vehicles develop over time.
-A central component of my research further explores innovative voice interaction paradigms between automated vehicles and passengers, combining empirical methods with simulation-based approaches to assess their large-scale and systemic impacts.
+Using multi-driver simulation and over time studies, my work investigates how trust and reliance on automated vehicles develop over time, combining empirical methods with simulation-based approaches to evaluate their broader societal and systemic impact.

 I welcome collaborations with academic and industry partners and am open to supervise Bachelor’s and Master’s students.